MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 ### File sizes supported for protection

-Maximum file sizes supported by the Azure Information Protection client:
+There are maximum file sizes that the Azure Information Protection client supports for protection.

-- For Office files
+- **For Office files:**

     |Office application|Maximum file size supported|
     |--------------------------------|-------------------------------------|